-“I think there is inherent bias in it,” Jennifer Johnson, CEO and founder of legal consulting firm Calibrate Strategies, said in an interview.
+“I think there is inherent bias in it,” Jennifer Johnson, CEO and founder of legal consulting firm Calibrate Legal, said in an interview.
 “Meaning, it infers that there is some sort of judgement for not returning to the office.”

 In a recent interview with Law.com, Sullivan & Cromwell chair Joseph Shenker, for his part, disputed reports from Above The Law that some employees were unhappy with the firm’s message.
 He said the policy had been received well.

 Johnson said her firm placed four people in legal positions last week, and only one of them was excited to be back in an office.
 The others had questions about what the work from home policy was.
 While anecdotal, Johnson’s small poll runs parallel to what most firms are hearing from their employees in return-to-work surveys—for those that have conducted them.

 When enticing people to come back, the impetus is on the firm itself to explain, clearly, why it wants people back, as well as making that message about the people in the office, not those in the boardroom.

 “I think the challenge is that lawyers are, for the most part, very internally focused,” Guy Alvarez, founder and chief engagement officer at legal marketing and development consulting firm Good2BSocial, said in an interview.
 “This can play out in being not client-centric enough,” or, with return-to-office policies, in “not focusing on their employees.”

 Alvarez added: “When it comes to messaging, make it simple, think about the audience you are trying to reach and be positive.”